Brand Hearing Aids for Every Budget

 NHS hearing aids can help you hear better in a quiet environment.
 However, they fall short to help you hear better in the presence of background noise.
 No matter what age you are, you need to keep stimulating your brain.
 Stimulation of the brain happens when we flood it with information, mainly from our 5 basic senses.
 Hearing is one of the most important of our senses as what you hear can bring up old memories and warm feelings of our past experience.
 Remembering our memories involve substantial brain activity that stimulates.
 Such a chain of thought could be a voice, a piece of music or the crackling of leaves under your feet on an autumn day.
 Your brain will be at a much higher level of stimulation when you are engaged in a conversation.
 So the ability of your hearing aids in helping you to hear better and follow the conversation could help keep stimulating your brain that could ultimately reduce the chance of memory loss and dementia.
 Therefore when screening hearing aids to purchase we always recommend the ones that can help you hear better in challenging soundscapes such as pubs, restaurants and coffee shops.

-What features do brand hearing aids have over the NHS aids?
+What features do premium hearing aids have over the NHS aids?

-The private or brand hearing aids could have one or several of the following advantages over the NHS hearing aids:
+The premium or brand hearing aids could have one or several of the following advantages over the NHS hearing aids:

 They have a more advanced sound processor, hence their sound quality is much better than the NHS hearing aids

-They have superior ability in reducing the background noise especially in challenging soundscapes such as restaurants and social events
+They have a superior ability in reducing background noise especially in challenging soundscapes such as restaurants and social events

 They can be in different models that fit your lifestyle and comfort e.g. RIC (receiver in the canal), BTE (behind the ear), CIC (completely in the canal, or invisible),

-They can connect to your smartphone, tablet, TV and stream audio straight to your ears
+They can connect to your smartphone, tablet, or TV and stream audio straight to your ears

 They are usually smaller and come in a variety of colours